-"The most curious, complete, and erudite treatise on the art of needlework that has ever been compiled."-Allas.
+"The most curious, complete, and erudite treatise on the art of needlework that has, probably, ever been compiled.
+The variety, fulness, and systematic arrangement of the book, not to say one word about its numerous engravings, and the remarkably elegant style in which it is 'gotten up' demand unmixed applause."-Atlas.